 This was the third, and most difficult, Fasseteer I’ve killed.
 All had the same Ash and Bones symbol on them, but the one on the ground before me had been the only one I hadn’t gotten the drop on.
 And I almost died for it.

 He has stopped moving, and a familiar glow surrounds him.
 A steadily strengthening white glow.
 Then, the wisps of fassence ascend from his body and illuminate the air.
 The forest, though in twilight, glows white with their radiance.
 They begin to come toward me, and, as they do, I can’t help but hope that part of this fassence once belonged to my father, my mother, or maybe my brother.

 “This is for you.”
 I can only whisper as my vision fades to white.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, DPWrite a Review